WoJoinGitHub/viewerjsvue/README.md

 # picview

-> A picture view base on viewerjs
+> A picture view  use vue base on viewerjs
 ## Build Setup

 ``` bash